 The body is solid and is made up of alder.
 Alder is a great tonewood and also is cheap.
 It is not that light nor too dense.
 So, almost everyone can opt for this guitar for easy control.
 Alder being closed-pore wood produces good resonance and the tone brighter than other woods.
 Along with the push to the sound quality, this wood also increases the appearance of the guitar.
 As it takes or absorbs the finishes smoothly, even the solid colors look good.

 The weight of this guitar is 8.4 lbs.
 As the body is not hollow but is solid, it is a little bit heavy.
 However, it is not that unmanageable or difficult to play.

 You will find a modern D-neck which makes playing different genres easier.
 The neck is of 10” radius and as you go up towards the higher frets, the radius of the neck increases to 14”.
 This means that the neck gets flattered towards the end and hitting those chords in the higher frets is way more comfortable.
 Also, the rolled edges add to the comfort this guitar provides you with.

 The neck is made up of Maple and thus the question about durability is out.
 Also, you will get a satin finish in this guitar which makes changing between the chords much easier as the satin finish removes the friction.
 Also, the Maple wood aids in the resonance this guitar can produce, and therefore, you can get the tone that you want.

-The frets of Rosewood compliments the resonance of Maple neck.
-The overtones and high frequencies are softened which then produces the smooth sound of high quality.
+The frets of Rosewood compliments the resonance of the Maple neck.
+The overtones and high frequencies are softened which then produces a smooth sound of high quality.

 The presence of beautiful Pearloid dot inlays on the frets acts as a guide and helps players get an idea of what fret they’re playing on.